hmrc/ctc-traders-phase5-tis/source/documentation/index.md

 Reference data within CS/RD2 is made of code lists.
 Each code list provides data which is used for validation against specific fields within declarations submitted by users and intra NCTS system message exchange.
 The latest CS/RD2 data is released overnight on a daily basis.
 The most volatile code list contained within CS/RD2 is CL 141 Customs Offices, which holds details of all valid Customs Offices for all Common Transit Convention countries including the transit functions available per office i.e. Office of Departure (DEP), Office of Destination (DES) and Office of Transit (TRA).

-It is essential that the software solution you develop retrieves these updates of a daily basis to ensure any validation you code in is synchronised with UK NCTS to prevent unnecessary rejections.
+It is essential that the software solution you develop retrieves these updates on a daily basis to ensure any validation you code in is synchronised with UK NCTS to prevent unnecessary rejections.

 #### National Reference Data

 This is administered by each National Administration on its own behalf.
 It is used for validation against country specific data such as guarantees, and authorised location codes used by authorised consignors and consignees for simplified procedures.

-### The UKs approach to EU Exit
+### The UK's approach to EU Exit

 As a result of the UK leaving the EU and becoming a contracting party to the Common Transit in its own right, the benefits of transit usage have been retained for UK businesses.